 - Not remember the episode in the morning

-- Sometimes have problems functioning during the day because of disturbed sleep
+- Have problems functioning during the day because of disturbed sleep

 - Have sleep terrors in addition to sleepwalking

 Sometimes, a person who is sleepwalking will:

 - Do routine activities, such as getting dressed, talking or eating

 - Engage in unusual behavior, such as urinating in a closet